Maraton Approves 2025-26 Budget: No Change in Property Taxes

 What Council Candidates Say About Quality of Life and City Management

 Curious about what’s on the minds of Marathon’s city council hopefuls?
-When it comes to quality of life and managing the city, the candidates tend to focus on the essentials that make Marathon such an appealing place to call home.
+When it comes to quality of life and city management, the candidates tend to focus on the essentials that make Marathon such an appealing place to call home.

 Many highlight the importance of preserving clean parks and scenic public spaces, ensuring families and visitors alike can enjoy the unique natural beauty.
 Others emphasize improving city services, such as efficient waste collection, well-maintained roads, and responsive safety measures, to keep life running smoothly from Coco Plum to Sombrero Beach.

-A number of candidates point out that smart growth—balancing new development with the character of the Keys—is top of mind.
-Thoughtful zoning, affordable housing opportunities for locals, and protecting the small-town feel all feature in their plans.
+Several candidates note that smart growth—balancing new development with the Keys’ character—is top of mind.
+Thoughtful zoning, affordable housing opportunities for locals, and protection of the small-town feel are all part of their plans.

 Overall, their answers reflect a commitment to keeping Marathon family-friendly, efficient, and true to its island roots.